guyyosan/gcp-cicd-rickandmorty/README.md

 2. setup minikube - uses external gh action https://github.com/marketplace/actions/setup-minikube-kubernetes-cluster
 3. enable nginx ingress controller - configs a vm driver so we can enable nginx ingress for our minikube cluster
 4. build image, install chart - build image from docker and installs the chat on k8s
-5. test service - runs simple curl test to see healthcheck passes
+5. test service - runs simple curl test to see healthcheck passes1